 Voice mail: (352) 273-2018

 My research investigates the evolution and diversity of invertebrates, especially the butterflies and moths (Lepidoptera).
 My lab integrates many approaches, including phylogenetic, behavioral, functional genomic, and biodiversity informatics.
 I am especially interested in understanding how transitions in behavior have shaped invertebrate diversity on both islands and continents.
-I also conduct higher-level phylogenetic work to improve classifications and examine evolutionary scenarios.
+I also conduct higher-level phylogenetic work to examine evolutionary scenarios and improve classifications.
 Biogeographic work has focused on the Hawaiian archipelago where some of the most unusual and diverse Lepidoptera are found.